xernot/weatherCLI/README.md

 Each forecast tab includes an AI-generated natural language summary.
 Summaries are:

-- **Per-tab**: Each tab (Today / 4-Day / 9-Day) gets its own summary covering the relevant day range.
+- **Per-tab**: Each tab (Today / Tomorrow / 4-Day / 9-Day) gets its own summary covering the relevant day range.
 - **On-demand**: Fetched when you switch to a tab, then cached until the location or activity changes.
 - **Activity-aware**: Tailored to your current activity mode (see below).

 ### Activity Modes

-Cycle through activity modes with `Tab` in the right pane.
+Press `a` in the right pane to open the activity picker, then use Up/Down arrows to select and Enter to confirm.
 Each mode changes what GPT focuses on:

 | Mode | Focus |
 |------|-------|